garrandall/popular-music-data/tracks/alvin-s-boo-ga-loo-alvin-cash-the-registers.md

 (B double O g-a-l double O)

 Aw, come here
-Come on, baby, ooh wee
+Come on, baby, oh wee

 (Get it, get it, get it)
 A boo-ga-loo